SOFTS-London cocoa prices fall sharply, raw sugar edges up

 SUGAR

-* October raw sugar SBc1 rose 0.4% to 26.12 cents per lb as the market continued to consolidate just below a 12-year high set last week.
+* October raw sugar SBc1 settled up 0.11 cent, or 0.4%, at 26.13 cents per lb as the market continued to consolidate just below a 12-year high set last week.

 * Dealers said the market was set to remain tight in the upcoming 2023/24 season, partly due to a potential drop in output in Asia linked to the El Nino weather phenomenon.